 Dome of the Rock in Old Jerusalem enshrines faith stories, including the almost-sacrifice of Isaac.
-By Jewish and Muslim tradition, the bedrock protruding inside this seventh-century structure is the top of Mount Moriah, to which Abraham took Isaac at God’s command.
-Isaac carried firewood, Abraham carried fire and knife.
-“The fire and the wood are here,” said Isaac with apparent alarm, “but where is the lamb for a burnt offering?”
+By Jewish and Muslim tradition, the bedrock protruding inside this seventh-century structure is the top of Mount Moriah, to which Abraham took his son at God’s command.
+The boy carried firewood, Abraham carried fire and knife.
+“The fire and the wood are here,” said the lad with apparent alarm, “but where is the lamb for a burnt offering?”
 (Genesis 22)

 Muslims believe Ishmael, not Isaac, climbed Mount Moriah with Abraham.
 Either way, the story is unsettling.
 What kind of God would propose child sacrifice?
 What kind of father would comply?